 Usage

-mdui components, as standard Web Components, can be used like <div> elements.
+mdui components are standard Web Components and can be used like <div> elements.
 Each component's documentation provides a comprehensive API, including attributes, methods, events, slots, CSS parts, and CSS custom properties.

-This guide focuses on the usage of Web Components.
+This guide focuses on how to use Web Components.

 Attributes